 Section 1.
 Record Date and Membership Roll.
 The Board of Directors shall fix a date not more than sixty (60) days, or shorter than ten (10) days, before the date of a voting members meeting as the date for determining which persons are entitled to notice of and entitled to vote at the meeting.
 When the date is fixed, only voting members in “good standing” on that date are entitled to notice of and permitted to vote at the upcoming voting members meeting.
 After the Board of Directors has fixed a record date for determining the membership roll, the Corporation shall prepare an alphabetical list of member names with addresses who are entitled to receive a notice and vote.
 This list shall be approved and adopted by the Board of Directors as the official membership roll for mailing notices for that particular meeting.
 The same list will be available at the meeting and used for voting member verification.

 Section 2.
 Notice.
 Written notice, including the date, time, and place of the meeting, shall be provided to each member listed on the official membership roll, at least five (5) calendar days in advance of the meeting.
 Notice shall not be provided more than sixty (60) calendar days in advance of the meeting.
-This notice shall be given personally, by mail, e-mail, telephone, or facsimile.
+This notice shall be given personally, by mail, electronically (e-mail, social media), or telephone.

 Section 3.
 Annual Meetings.
 An annual meeting shall take place in the month of August, the specific date, time, and location of which will be designated by the President.
 If the President fails to select a place for the annual meeting, it shall be held at Corporation’s registered office.
 The annual meeting shall be held for the purpose of electing the Board of Directors and the Officers of Corporation, as well as the consideration of any other business that may be properly brought before the Board.
 This shall include, but not be limited to, Board reports regarding Corporation activities and financial position; analysis of the annual information return submitted to the IRS; approval of policy/procedures, Articles of Incorporation and Bylaws changes; and input toward the direction of the Corporation for the coming year.
 Annual meetings may occur through remote communication pursuant to Sections 317A.231, 317A.431, and 317A.450 of the Minnesota Statutes, if desired.